 - Mating of the Pegasus second and third stage is tentatively scheduled for tomorrow; mating of the first and second stage is planned for Monday.

 - Pegasus Flight Simulation No. 2 is scheduled for Jan.
 25 - 26.
 Flight Simulation No. 1 was successfully completed last week.

 - ST5 thermal blanket closeouts completed today.
 A limited spacecraft functional test is scheduled tomorrow, and the payload will be weighed.

-Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation and CloudSat (CALIPSO/CloudSat) Launch Vehicle:
+Mission: Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation and CloudSat (CALIPSO/CloudSat)